python-sprints/pandas-mentoring/blog/content/build-website.md

 ## 5. Add a theme
 ```
-# Choose a path for to clone pelican-themes directory (e.g. blog/)
+# Choose a path to clone pelican-themes directory (e.g. blog/)
 git clone --recursive https://github.com/getpelican/pelican-themes ../pelican-themes

 # Add a theme in the pelicanconf.py of your site (e.g. fishingbird/pelicanconf.py)